 - The aspect of individual particles is controllable in many ways

 - size of impostor?

 - color of the splat?

 - transparency level (alpha) the impostor?

 - screen-space rotation of the impostor?

 - if multiple sprites are available: which frame to use?

 - etc

-- They can be parameters:
+- They can be parameters...

-- of time-to-live
+- ...of time-to-live

 - e.g., for a flame: at start: red color; mid-life: yellow color; end: black color

 - e.g., for smoke: at beginning small and dense particles; at end: large and transparent

-- of speed
+- ...of speed

-- or of many other factors
+- ...or any other factor